SvenDowideit/tutum-cli/README.rst

-        stop                Stop an application or a container terminate           Terminate an application or a container logs                Get logs from an application or a container scale               Scale an application
+        stop                Stop an application or a container terminate           Terminate an application or a container logs                Get logs from an application or a container redeploy            Redeploy an application
+        scale               Scale an application
         alias               Change application's dns (only for applications running in Tutum)
+        set                 Change crash-recovery and auto-destroy setting for running applications
         build               Build an image
         images              List private and local images
         add                 Add a private image